-- Medway Anglican Schools Trust and our schools recognise both CSE and CCE are forms of abuse that occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity. - Medway Anglican Schools Trust and our schools recognise that children can become trapped in CCE as perpetrators can threaten victims (and their families) with violence or entrap and coerce them into debt.
+- St Nicholas CEVC Primary School recognises both CSE and CCE are forms of abuse that occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity. - St Nicholas CEVC Primary School recognises that children can become trapped in CCE as perpetrators can threaten victims (and their families) with violence or entrap and coerce them into debt.
 Children involved in criminal exploitation often commit crimes themselves, their vulnerability as victims is not always recognised by adults and professionals, (particularly older children), and they are not treated as victims despite the harm they have experienced.
 They may still have been criminally exploited even if the activity appears to be something they have agreed or consented to. - The experience of girls who are criminally exploited can also be very different to that of boys.
-We also recognise that boys and girls being criminally exploited may be at higher risk of child sexual exploitation (CSE). - Medway Anglican Schools Trust and our schools recognise that CSE can occur over time or be a one-off occurrence and may happen without the child's immediate knowledge, for example through others sharing videos or images of them on social media.
-CSE can affect any child who has been coerced into engaging in sexual activities and includes 16- and 17-year-olds who can legally consent to have sex.
+We also recognise that boys and girls being criminally exploited may be at higher risk of child sexual exploitation (CSE). - St Nicholas CEVC Primary School recognises that CSE can occur over time or be a oneoff occurrence and may happen without the child's immediate knowledge, for example through others sharing videos or images of them on social media.
+CSE can affect any child who has been coerced into engaging in sexual activities and includes 16- and 17year-olds who can legally consent to have sex.
 Some children may not realise they are being exploited, for example they may believe they are in a genuine romantic relationship. - CSE can be difficult to spot and sometimes mistaken for "normal" teenage behaviour.
 Knowing the signs can help protect children and help them when they've no one else to turn to.
 To support in identifying the signs of child sexual exploitation please refer to the Kent and Medway Exploitation Identification Tool and the MSCP Risk Assessment tool for sexually active young people. - If staff are concerned that a child may be at risk of CSE or CCE, immediate action should be taken by speaking to the DSL or a deputy.